sauravsingh29/url-shortener/README.md

     * ` Endpoint is exposed to view registered url information`

 ## Future Improvement
-Need work on url shorting string to ensure always produce unique random string.
+* Need work on url shorting string to ensure always produce unique random string.
+* May be later point persistence data option from in memory.

 ## Demo Setup